Bitcoin Review 2025: Investment Analysis

 3. Monetary Debasement

-Continued fiat currency printing and low interest rates drive investors toward hard assets like Bitcoin with a predictable, limited supply.
+Continued fiat currency printing and low interest rates drive investors towards hard assets like Bitcoin with a predictable, limited supply.

 4. Network Effects